newrelic/newrelic-opentelemetry-examples/java/agent-nr-config/README.md

 The `bootRun` command will:
 - Download the OpenTelemetry Java agent.
-- Build the `otel-initializer` shadow jar.
+- Build the `config-extension` shadow jar.
 - Build the application executable jar.
 - Run the application executable jar with jvmArgs that attach the OpenTelemetry Java agent.
 See the `bootRun` task config in [./application/build.gradle](./application/build.gradle) to see the jvmArg environment variable configuration.